 Who are some of your favourite TikTokers right now?

 I mostly watch my friends or I watch Charli [D'Amelio] and Addison [Rae] and all the Hype House kids.
 I love watching my friend Brooke's videos.
 I like seeing what other people in my circle and my peers post, and then I mostly just watch the For You page.

 Why do you think TikTok, in particular, is so resonant for Gen Z, and what makes it such a good platform for what you do?

 There's a lot of Gen Z humour on the app, and the topics that end up trending are very Gen Z topics to talk about.
 It's a very similar humour that everyone has, and there's a big sense of community on there.
 It's really cool seeing so many people in my age range have so much in common, and it's a good platform for sharing those things.

 Do you ever feel overwhelmed by how many people follow you?

-Not really — it's been so gradual that I don't really realise the magnitude of it.
+Not really — it's been so gradual that I don't really realize the magnitude of it.
 But it is crazy when I go to another country and there are people waiting at the airport for me to come out.
-That's when you kind of realise, Oh, there's a lot of people who know who I am and a lot of people who care.
-You don't really realise that when you're sitting in your house posting videos, but it becomes really real when you see it in person.
+That's when you kind of realize, Oh, there's a lot of people who know who I am and a lot of people who care.
+You don't really realize that when you're sitting in your house posting videos, but it becomes really real when you see it in person.

 In the year 2020, what does the word “influencer" even mean?
 In our new series Ask An Influencer, we're talking to TikTok stars, YouTube creators, sponcon models, and more about the questions followers really want answers to — the ones that don't get answered in the comments section.